Stryker Rejuvenate and ABG II Modular Hip System Recall

 There are isolated case reports on a small number of patients in which high levels of metal ions in the bloodstream may have caused other types of symptoms or illnesses elsewhere in the body, including effects on the heart, nervous system, and thyroid gland.
-We know from our work on other Metal-on-Metal joint implants that the exposure to heavy metals such as cobalt and titanium is a very real concern for patients.
+We know from our work on other Metal-on-Metal joint implants that exposure to heavy metals such as cobalt and titanium is a very real concern for patients.

-There is No Attorney’s Fee Unless we Win Your Case.
+There is No Attorney's Fee Unless We Win Your Case.

 If you or a loved one suffered serious injuries or required expensive and painful revision surgery due to a defective Stryker Rejuvenate or ABG II Hip Implant, we may be able to help.
-The attorneys of Graves McLain have recovered millions of dollars for our clients in all types of Medical Malpractice, Defective Medical Device and Product Liability cases.
+The attorneys of Graves McLain have recovered millions of dollars for our clients in all types of Medical Malpractice, Defective Medical Device, and Product Liability cases.

 Graves McLain is currently representing clients throughout the country in their claims against Stryker Corporation.
-When you trust Graves McLain to handle your Defective Medical Device case, we will fight hard to ensure that you get the maximum compensation for you injuries.
+When you trust Graves McLain to handle your Defective Medical Device case, we will fight hard to ensure that you get the maximum compensation for your injuries.

 Call a Stryker Hip Revision Surgery Attorney at Graves McLain at 1-800-390-6600 for help.
 When you call, an experienced attorney will review the details of your case absolutely FREE and determine the best course of action.
 Our dedicated legal team will conduct a thorough investigation of your case, and will prosecute your claim through trial and appeal if necessary.

 There is no charge for Graves McLain to review your case.
 If we represent you, we will handle your case on a contingency fee basis (calculated as a percentage of the recovery we obtain).
-That means that you pay nothing up front, and you will never pay an attorney’s fee unless we recover for you.
+That means that you pay nothing upfront, and you will never pay an attorney's fee unless we recover for you.

 At Graves McLain, we don't get paid until you do.
 It's that simple.